-We have audited the Heart of Iowa Regional Transit Agency's compliance with the types of compliance requirements described in U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on the Heart of Iowa Regional Transit Agency's major federal program for the year ended June 30, 2011.
-The Heart of Iowa Regional Transit Agency's major federal program is identified in Part I of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts and grant agreements applicable to its major federal program is the responsibility of the Heart of Iowa Regional Transit Agency's management.
+We have audited the Heart of Iowa Regional Transit Agency's compliance with the types of compliance requirements described in U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Heart of Iowa Regional Transit Agency's major federal programs for the year ended June 30, 2012.
+The Heart of Iowa Regional Transit Agency's major federal programs are identified in Part I of the accompanying Schedule of Findings and Questioned Costs.
+Compliance with the requirements of laws, regulations, contracts and grant agreements applicable to each of its major federal programs is the responsibility of the Heart of Iowa Regional Transit Agency's management.
 Our responsibility is to express an opinion on the Heart of Iowa Regional Transit Agency's compliance based on our audit.